edgeimpulse/expert-projects/stretch-film-machine.md

 ## Conclusion

-This project aims to add machine learning to a traditional industrial machine, making it smarter and also adding predictive maintenance capabilites as well.
+This project aims to add machine learning to a traditional industrial machine, making it smarter and also adding predictive maintenance capabilities as well.
 Using only a microcontroller and an IMU, we were able to add weight estimation for pallets, and can identify when the rotational speed (force) of a motor is inconsistent with predicted values.